denismhz/AD/README.md

 ## Documentation
 #### person.h
 [Example Class](sort/include/person.h).
-Create Objects with Name and Age.
+Create objects with random name and age.
 #### sort.h
 T can be any type.
 Functions with T* use the provided compare function.